MiguelBusta/compilers/README.md

 The np.std() function computes the standard deviation of the given data.
 The standard deviation is a measure of the amount of variation or dispersion in a set of values.
 It tells you how much the values in a dataset differ from the mean value.

-Let's consider an example where you have a list of numbers and you want to calculate the standard deviation:
+Example: We have a list of numbers and we want to calculate the standard deviation:

 ```
 import numpy as np